 - Illicit drugs, such as marijuana

 It's not just human medications that need to be kept away from our furry friends, but also pet medications.
-Pet medications are designed to taste good so as our pets will eat them.
-Because of this it's always a good idea to dispose or keep any spare pet medications aways from furry paws.
-Should our pets get into their medications or into a fur siblings medications the consequences can be quite deadly, especially if they ingest a dose for a pet double their size.
+Pet medications are designed to taste good so our pets will eat them.
+Because of this, it's always a good idea to dispose of or keep any spare pet medications away from furry paws.
+Should our pets get into their medications or into a fur sibling's medications the consequences can be quite deadly, especially if they ingest a dose for a pet double their size.

 It is always important to follow your vet's instructions and the instructions on the label when giving medication.
 This is especially true for flea and tick treatments for cats.
-Most flea and tick treatments contain pyrethrum, a derivative of the chrysanthemum flower, which is highly toxic to cats.
+Most flea and tick treatments contain permethrin which is highly toxic to cats.